Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-We therefore assume that $\Vmin\downarrow_L$ has factors $5^3,3^3,1^3$.
-At this point it seems easiest to use the traces of semisimple elements of order at most $13$, finding eighteen conspicuous sets of composition factors, each with at least one trivial factor and with non-positive pressure, so fix either a line or a hyperplane on $\Vmin$. \end{pf}
+We therefore assume that $M(E_6)\downarrow_L$ has factors $5^3,3^3,1^3$.
+At this point it seems easiest to use the traces of semisimple elements of order at most $13$, finding eighteen conspicuous sets of composition factors, each with at least one trivial factor and with non-positive pressure, so in all cases $H$ stabilizes either a line or a hyperplane on $M(E_6)$. \end{proof}

 For $p=7$ we do not need to go past $a=1$, which makes this easier than the previous case.